Noroff-Fagskole/intro-typescript/README.md

     "rootDir": "./src",      // 04. tel TS what folder the TS source files live in "strict": true,          // 05. tel TS to sun in strict mode },
-  "include": ["./src"]  // 06.tell TS to only compile TS files from the SRC folder.
+  "include": ["./src"]       // 06. tell TS to only compile TS files from the SRC folder.
 }
 ```